charro/rustafari/README.md

 # rustafari
 A library to practice and get some experience with Rust.
+The name is clear.
 The purpose is still unclear tough... ^ ^